-Every December in Memphis, TN, thousands of people descend upon downtown to participate in the St. Jude Marathon.
+Every December in Memphis, TN, thousands of people descend upon the city’s Downtown area to participate in the St. Jude Marathon.
 Runners run or walk a 5k, 10k, half, or full marathon and raise funds to support the mission, research, and children of St. Jude.
-This year’s marathon weekend raised a whopping $10.3 MILLION dollars!
+This year’s marathon weekend raised over 12 MILLION dollars!

 Knowing that there was an end goal – that there was a point where they could stop, rest, rehydrate – kept each runner going.

 Now, let’s turn this back to a sales post:

 Imagine you were running a grueling marathon but you didn’t know where the finish line was.

 You didn’t know how far you had to go.

 Or, you never came to a finish line.